-Number of credits per term a student can take for the stated full-time tuition 12 18 G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х
+Number of credits per term a student can take for the stated full-time tuition 12 18

+G3 Yes No

+G3 Do tuition and fees vary by year of study (e.g., sophomore, V

+junior, senior)?
+X

-G4 If tuition and fees vary by undergraduate instructional program, describe briefly: Annual full-time tuition for Conservatory of Performing Arts(COPA) majors is \$21,420.
-Required fees, room and board are the same as listed above.
+G4 If tuition and fees vary by undergraduate instructional program, describe briefly: Annual full-time tuition for Conservatory of Performing Arts (COPA) majors is \$23,980.
+Required fees, room and board are the same n/a